JafarAkhondali/theVCS-minorProject-securityfix-260690/README.md

 > 2. Class Joiner- This project give us the links of the class room and also have ability to send whatsapp messages to a group of people - By [Nishant](https://www.linkedin.com/in/nishant-6013b61a3/)

+> 3. Code Share- This project provide us with a code editor and enables us to save our code and share it with it others - By [Prince Mishra](https://www.linkedin.com/in/prince-mishra-7379101ab/)

 ---

 # Installation